Three Ways to Make Your Cardio More Effective

-Whether low or high intensity, I believe that cardio is an important part of any fitness program.
-As well as helping your body to burn fat, cardio can also provide your body with a wide range of other benefits.
-For example, it may help strengthen your immune system, strengthen your heart and decrease high blood pressure just to name a few.
+Whether you do low or high intensity, I believe that cardio is an important part of any fitness program.
+As well as helping your body to burn fat, cardio can also provide you with a wide range of other benefits.
+For example, it may help to build up your immune system, strengthen your heart and decrease high blood pressure.
 However, in order to achieve these amazing benefits, it’s really important that you do your cardio workouts properly!

 I often see people losing motivation, using the wrong techniques or falling into habits that can reduce the effectiveness of their cardio workout.
 Here are a couple of ways that you might be self-sabotaging your cardio and what you can do to correct it.

 Problem: You’re not keeping track of your results

 If you are serious about making progress with your cardio and general health, keeping track of your results is super important.
 In the first few weeks and months of BBG (or any workout routine), you may not notice changes in your body straight away.

 However, tracking the time or distance of your cardio workouts can help you to spot other ways you are making progress.
 Maybe you’re walking or running the same distance in less time, or completing your reps more easily.
 That’s a sign you may be ready to increase the intensity of your workout.

 How you can fix it: Start using your phone

 One of the biggest motivations for continuing a fitness routine is measurable results.
 Seeing as most people carry their phone with them to the gym, it makes sense to keep your information stored on there!
 You can track the progress made over each workout in the notes and compare it to previous weeks and months.
 If you know you completed 10 minutes of HIIT last week, you’ll know you need to smash out at least 10 minutes this week.
 If your phone has a timer, it makes it easy to stay on top of intervals too.